ddrebe473/EnglishSpanishTranslation/README.md

 Make sure rust is up to date.
 1.56 or higher (to check do rustc --version)

-if not then copy and paste this. curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+if not then copy and paste this. rustup update stable

 then after the update type this in the terminal